nicolasff/webdis/README.markdown

 * Add logging.
 * Enrich config file:
 	* Provide timeout (this needs to be added to hiredis first.)
-	* Restrict commands by IP range
 * Get config file path from command line.
-* Change config file to JSON format?
-That would be convenient.
 * Send your ideas using the github tracker or on twitter [@yowgi](http://twitter.com/yowgi).

 # HTTP error codes